hftsoi/symbolfit/docs/index.rst

 .. note::

-   This docs is under active construction!
+   This documentation site is under active construction!

 .. toctree::
    :hidden: